Cornell-MAE-UG/fa25-portfolio-tomergoldfinger/_projects/Blade.md

 ---
 ## Introduction

 Our goal for this project was to design a wind turbine blade to extract power from oncoming wind in a wind tunnel.
 This project involved an analysis of the fluid mechanics on the blade, a structural analysis of the blade, manufacturing the blade, and an analysis of the overall performance of the blade.
+This was done in order to teach students about fluids and mechanics of blade design, as well as the overall design and testing process.

 ## Key Constraints
 We had to implement a few key constraints on the design, operation, and conditions of the blade in order to make sure that the blade would operate safely and in a controlled testing environment.